 1. Professionalism and courtesy

-Maintain a tone of professionalism and courtesy throughout your resignation letter.
+Maintaining a tone of professionalism and courtesy through your resignation letter.
 Use respectful language and address your superiors formally.
-Express gratitude for the opportunities while remaining formal.
+Express your gratitude for the opportunities and experiences you have gained during your time of employment.

 2. Clarity and brevity

-Keep your letter concise and to the point.
-Clearly state your intent to resign and your reasons.
-Avoid ambiguity while using simple, direct language to ensure your message is easily understood.
+Keep your letter concise and to the point, and clearly state your intent to resign and your reasons as to why.
+Avoid any sense of ambiguity while using simple, direct language to ensure your message is easily understood.

 3. What to avoid

-Should your departure happen due to a negative experience at work, refrain from negative language, blame, or emotional expressions.
+Should your departure happen due to a bad experience at work, do refrain from negative language, blame, or emotional expressions.
 Avoid detailing personal problems or workplace grievances.
-Keep it positive and professional in the letter while keeping other details for a more formal face-to-face conversation.
+Keep the letter positive and professional while holding back the other details for a more formal face-to-face conversation.

 After submitting your letter

-The moment you submit your resignation letter marks the beginning of a crucial phase in your career transition.
-As a professional, what follows after can significantly shape your relationship at work and prospects for the future.
-In this section, we’ll guide you through the three crucial steps for you to take after submitting your resignation letter.
+After submitting your letter, it will mark the start of a crucial phase in your career transition.
+As a professional, what follows after can change your relationship with your work significantly, as well as prospects for the future.

 1. Handover Process

-Collaborate with your manager and colleagues within your department to ensure a smooth handover of your responsibilities.
-Prepare documentation, delegate tasks, and provide training if needed.
-A well-executed handover reflects positively on your professionalism.
-During this time, keep an open communication line reinforcing your reputation and allowing your colleagues to feel confident in their new roles.
+Collaborate with your manager and colleagues within your department to ensure a smooth handover of your responsibilities to others.
+Prepare documentations, delegate tasks, and provide the necessary training if needed.
+A well executed handover reflects positively on your professionalism.
+During this time, keep open communication to reinforce your reputation and allow your colleagues feel confident in their new roles and tasks.

 2. Exit Interview